History of Myanmar: Joining the Allies

 It soon became apparent that Japanese promises of independence were merely a sham and that Ba Maw was deceived.
 As the war turned against the Japanese, they declared Burma a fully sovereign state on 1 August 1943, but this was just another facade.
 Disillusioned, Aung San began negotiations with Communist leaders Thakin Than Tun and Thakin Soe, and Socialist leaders Ba Swe and Kyaw Nyein which led to the formation of the Anti-Fascist Organisation (AFO) in August 1944 at a secret meeting of the CPB, the PRP and the BNA in Pegu.
 The AFO was later renamed the Anti-Fascist People's Freedom League (AFPFL).
-Thakin Than Tun and Soe, while in Insein prison in July 1941, had co-authored the Insein Manifesto which, against the prevailing opinion in the Dobama movement, identified world fascism as the main enemy in the coming war and called for temporary co-operation with the British in a broad allied coalition which should include the Soviet Union.
-Soe had already gone underground to organise resistance against the Japanese occupation, and Than Tun was able to pass on Japanese intelligence to Soe, while other Communist leaders Thakin Thein Pe and Tin Shwe made contact with the exiled colonial government in Simla, India.
+Thakin Than Tun and Thakin Soe, while in Insein prison in July 1941, had co-authored the Insein Manifesto which, against the prevailing opinion in the Dobama movement, identified world fascism as the main enemy in the coming war and called for temporary co-operation with the British in a broad allied coalition which should include the Soviet Union.
+Soe had already gone underground to organise resistance against the Japanese occupation, and Thakin Than Tun was able to pass on Japanese intelligence to Soe, while other Communist leaders Thakin Thein Pe and Tin Shwe made contact with the exiled colonial government in Simla, India.

 There were informal contacts between the AFO and the Allies in 1944 and 1945 through the British organisation Force 136.
 On 27 March 1945 the Burma National Army rose up in a countrywide rebellion against the Japanese.
 27 March had been celebrated as 'Resistance Day' until the military renamed it 'Tatmadaw (Armed Forces) Day'.
 Aung San and others subsequently began negotiations with Lord Mountbatten and officially joined the Allies as the Patriotic Burmese Forces (PBF).
 At the first meeting, the AFO represented itself to the British as the provisional government of Burma with Thakin Soe as chairman and Aung San as a member of its ruling committee.
 The Japanese were routed from most of Burma by May 1945.
 Negotiations then began with the British over the disarming of the AFO and the participation of its troops in a post-war Burma Army.
 Some veterans had been formed into a paramilitary force under Aung San, called the Pyithu yèbaw tat or People's Volunteer Organisation (PVO), and were openly drilling in uniform.
 The absorption of the PBF was concluded successfully at the Kandy conference in Ceylon in September 1945.

 Under Japanese occupation, 170,000 to 250,000 civilians died.
+Inter-ethnic tensions were further inflamed during the occupation as many minority ethnic groups such as the Karen and the Kachin remained loyal to the British.
+This caused further bloodshed as communal violence erupted in several places.